katjad/javascript101-handbook/node_and_npm.md

 ```

-> If you are having difficulty getting set up ask someone for help at the Javascript 101 group either at the meet up or online.
+> If you are having difficulty getting set up ask someone for help at the Javascript 101 meet up or [online](https://gitter.im/CodeHubOrg/discussions).